 Wendy S. Barclay

 Bats are excellent hosts for viruses: they are numerous, accounting for 20% of all mammals on Earth, and prolific, existing in colonies of up to 15 million individuals.
 Bats harbour dangerous pathogens that can spread to domestic animals and humans.
 Ebola, SARS and Nipah viruses all recently crossed from bats to humans, either directly or through intermediate hosts1.
 The discovery in 2012 (ref.
-2) that bats harbour influenza A viruses was alarming, because influenza viruses are notoriously able to emerge [Au: Please clarify the meaning of “emerge” in this context, to remove any possible ambiguity.] from animals and cause pandemics with devastating consequences3.
+2) that bats harbour influenza A viruses was alarming, because influenza viruses are notoriously able to cross [Au: Please clarify the meaning of “emerge” in this context, to remove any possible ambiguity.] from animals into humans and cause pandemics with devastating consequences3.
 Writing in Nature, Karakus et al.4 show that bat influenza viruses use a cell receptor that is highly similar across species.
 Their findings are an important contribution to our assessment of the pandemic risk of this virus.

 Wild birds are the natural reservoir of most influenza A viruses.
 Avian influenza viruses infect birds by binding to sialic acid receptors on their cells.
 The cells that line the human respiratory tract also display sialic acid receptors, but these are slightly different from the receptors in birds.
-The avian influenza viruses can acquire the capacity to be transmitted through the air between humans when they undergo mutations in the hemagglutinin glycoprotein, which forms spikes on the virus particle that interact with the sialic acid receptors on host cells.
+The avian influenza viruses can acquire the capacity to be transmitted through the air between humans when they undergo mutations in the hemagglutinin glycoprotein, which forms the spikes on the virus particle that interact with the sialic acid receptors on host cells.
 The requirement for optimal receptor binding is a major barrier to infection between species that saves us from frequent influenza pandemics originating from birds3.

-Until the discovery of bat influenza viruses, all known influenza A viruses used either the avian or the human sialic acid receptor to infect their hosts.
+Until the discovery of bat influenza viruses, all known influenza A viruses used sialic acid receptors to infect their hosts.
 It was a huge surprise when studies revealed that bat influenza viruses did not use sialic acid receptors to enter cells, and the hunt was on to identify their receptor.

 Given that the elusive receptor had been suggested to be made of protein5, the authors developed two genetic approaches to search for it.
 One approach was to compare global gene expression in cells that were either resistant or susceptible to infection by an artificial virus bearing the bat influenza hemagglutinin protein at its surface.
 This led to the identification of mRNAs encoding cell-surface proteins that were differentially expressed in resistant and susceptible cells.
 The second approach was to use the CRISPR gene editing technique to mutate genes in susceptible cells and identify those whose loss of expression prevented the artificial virus from entering.
 Both approaches led to the same conclusion: the bat influenza virus entered host cells through binding of the viral hemagglutinin protein to major histocompatibility complex (MHC) class II proteins.